How to Sync Asana Tasks and Google Calendar Events Automatically

 Find out more about setting field mappings.

 Step 5.
-Save, close and launch your Asana to Google Calendar flow
+Launch your Asana Google Calendar integration

 And that’s it!
 You’ve just completed the first flow between Asana and Google Calendar.
 Congratulations!